What's a GPO and How Do GPOs Make Money?

 Group purchasing remains one of procurement’s best-kept secrets.
-Not because the concept is new – the first group purchasing organization was established in 1910 – but because preconceived notions about the concept of group purchasing are still prominent in the sourcing world today.
+Not because the concept is new, but because inaccurate, preconceived notions surrounding the concept of group purchasing still exist in the sourcing world today.

-In this article, we’ll address one of the most frequently asked questions regarding group purchasing organizations and one that often serves as a point of contention when it comes to joining a GPO: what fees are associated with joining and how do GPOs make money?
+In this article, we’ll address some of the most frequently asked questions regarding group purchasing organizations: what fees are associated with joining and how do GPOs make money?

 We’ll cover the following:

-- The history of GPOs and how they were initially structured
+- A brief history of group purchasing organizations, and how they were initially structured

 - Different ways GPOs may be funded